mjd95/site/content/posts/setting-up-a-static-webpage-in-2019.md

 ---
-title: "Setting up a static web page in 2019"
+title: "On static web pages"
 date: 2019-09-23T07:26:00+01:00
 ---
 I was recently setting up a website for a small [travel blog](https://funtastictravels.business).
 We wanted a reasonable looking static site, content supplied via markdown files, hosted on a custom domain and supporting TLS.
 I'm not sure what the quickest way to do this is in 2019, but it probably involves Netlify.
 I went down a Hugo / Google Domains / App Engine route, and it was still pretty slick.